-The Centerline Editor allows you to tweak and reshape brush strokes by manipulating their center line rather than their contour.
+The Centerline Editor allows you to tweak and reshape brush strokes by manipulating their centre line rather than their contour.
 This gives you a flexibility that is similar to the one you have when using the Contour Editor tool to manipulate pencil lines.

-In Harmony, pencil lines are vector information calculated by their center line and the width of the line.
-This makes it easy to edit pencil lines with the Contour Editor.
-Brush strokes, however, are stored as shapes.
-Therefore, using the Contour Editor on a brush stroke does not allow you to edit the center line of the stroke, but rather, its contour.
+In Harmony, pencil lines are composed of a centreline, to which the thickness and colour is added by the application.
+This makes it easy to edit pencil lines with the Contour Editor, as you can tweak their centreline, and their contour will.
+Brush strokes, however, are stored as their outer shape.
+Therefore, using the contour editor on a brush strokes does not allow you to edit the center line of the stroke, but rather, its contours.